Download the App

 He leaned closer, pouring what little magic he could muster into the oak, willing it to mend, to heal.
 The effort left him gasping, his pulse pounding in his ears as if his very lifeblood were being drained into the tree.
 Still, the oak remained lifeless, its branches drooping like arms too weary to reach for the sky.

+He drew back slowly, his shoulders slumping as exhaustion washed over him.
 The glade felt heavy now, suffocating.
 He wiped his dirt-streaked palms on his trousers as he rose unsteadily to his feet.
-The once-luminous moss at his feet was dim, its faint glow muted.
-Nearby, a cluster of wildflowers drooped, their vibrant petals curling inward as though recoiling from the unseen force that had tainted the glade.
+The moss no longer glowed.
+One wildflower had blackened at the edges, like a candle snuffed too soon.
 Even the air felt different—thicker, pressing against his skin like a suffocating weight.

 Lyric knelt again, brushing his fingers over the fading moss, his brow furrowed in concern.
 “What’s happening to you?” he asked softly, though he knew the forest couldn’t answer.